amadigodswill33/Data-Driven-Acceleration-Revitalizing-Sprocket-Centrals-Growth/README.md

    - The revenue generated during the analysis period amounts to a substantial $10.7 million, reflecting the financial performance of our business.

 3. **Top Brands:**
-   - Noteworthy brands that stand out in terms of sales performance include Solx, Trek Bicycles, and WeareA2B, indicating their popularity and market acceptance.
+   - Noteworthy brands that stand out in terms of sales performance include Solex, Trek Bicycles, and WeareA2B, indicating their popularity and market acceptance.

 4. **Top Product Line and Product Class:**
    - The leading product line is 'Standard,' while the dominant product class is 'Medium.'
 These insights highlight specific areas where our product offerings excel and can guide future strategic decisions.